 Swimwear to take a dunk post-brawl.
 Or no swimwear.
 We won’t judge.

 Is your suitcase packed with all the stuff you need to create the European summer of your wildest fever dreams?
-Get on it, and check out our Stoke Passport to guarantee your spot at Europe’s most prime festivals amongst beautiful like-minded travel addicts.
+Well then, where do see you first?

 If there’s anywhere in the world where it pays to be the hottest you can be it’s Ibiza.
 The notorious party island isn’t merely a summer-long ecstasy taste test, no!…